IIHE-Hc-Analysis/IIHE-Hc-Analysis.github.io/index.md

 # Welcome at the IIHE

 The Inter-University Institute For High Energies (IIHE) institute is a joined institute of the VUB and ULB high-energy physics groups.
 To learn more about the institute, you can visit the [IIHE website](https://iihe.ac.be/).
 The IT group of the IIHE should send you a welcome email regarding the IT infrastructure.
 If they have not sent it yet after you arrive at the institute, you can ask them via support-iihe@listserv.vub.ac.be.
-This welcome email should give pointers to IIHE indico account registration, access to the [T2B computing cluster](https://t2bwiki.iihe.ac.be/First_access_to_t2b) (the so-called "m-machines"), etc.
+This welcome email should give pointers to IIHE indico account registration, access to the [T2B computing cluster](https://t2bwiki.iihe.ac.be/First_access_to_t2b) (including the so-called "m-machines"), etc.

 Additional useful links and information:
 - IIHE indico, for meeting agendas: https://indico.iihe.ac.be/.
 Note that you need to create a different account than you use for [cern indico](https://indico.cern.ch/category/6803/).
 Once you have created your IIHE indico account, you should ask Gerrit to be added to the CMS IIHE indico group to get access to CMS-internal meetings.